shuhei/dotfiles/README.md

 - Use iTerm 2 on Mac and set `Preferences > Profiles > Terminal > Terminal Emulation > Report Terminal Type` to `xterm-256color`.
 - Get color presets from [mbadolato/iTerm2-Color-Schemes](https://github.com/mbadolato/iTerm2-Color-Schemes).
 "Smyck" is my current favorite color preset.
-- Set a font.
+- Set a font (a patched one from [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) to support vim-airline symbols).
 Here is a list of some cool terminal fonts:
   - Fira Code (My current favorite)
   - Inconsolata